graypc/photo_scripts/README.md

 directory.
 * Use photo_rsync.sh to merge the output of photo_date_marshaller.sh with the output of MetaSort.
 Take care to select the corret parent directory for both required options to the script.
 This may be necessary for Photos and Videos.
+The input and output directories provided should contain the YYYY directories at the next level.
 * If photo_date_marshaller.sh fails on any phots you will need to resolve them manually.